 Frequently Asked Questions Regarding COVID-19 Immunization Exemptions

-+Will Saint Mary’s College require students to be vaccinated for COVID-19 for the summer and fall 2021 terms?
++Does Saint Mary’s College require students to be vaccinated for COVID-19?

-Yes, the College will require proof of full vaccination for undergraduate and graduate students who reside on campus and/or attend at least one in person class.
-If you are scheduled to begin classes on May 24, 2021 and have only received one dose of Moderna or Pfizer, contact the Health Center at email@example.com for a temporary extension.
+Yes, the College will require proof of full vaccination, including a booster, for undergraduate and graduate students who reside on campus and/or attend at least one in person class.

 +Will there be exceptions allowed for the COVID-19 vaccine?

 Students may submit a request for a religious exemption by emailing email@example.com.
 All documents for a requested exemption must be submitted six weeks prior to the academic year or move in date, whichever is first.
 Requests will be reviewed on a case-by-case basis, consistent with our process for reviewing requests for exemptions from other required vaccines.

 Students wishing to apply for a medical or religious exemption for any immunization, including COVID-19, must email the Health and Counseling Center at firstname.lastname@example.org for detailed information.